otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

-# 02: Classes & Objects
+# 03: Classes, Objects and Encapsulation

-Lecture video can found here - https://bit.ly/3YqEXrH

 A **class** is a blueprint for creating **objects** (a particular data structure), providing initial values for state (member **variables** or **fields**), and implementations of behaviour (member functions or **methods**).
 A **class** can be defined using the `class` keyword, followed by the **class** name.